Sanglorian/orcus/Orcus Rulebook - current.md

 ## Targeting

-There are four elements to targeting: origin of effect, area of effect, range and targets.
+There are four elements to targeting: origin of effect, area of effect, range, and targets.

 ### Origin of effect